everx-labs/DeBot-IS-consortium/JsonDeserialize/README.md

 `deserialize` - deserialize json into the structure.

 arguments:

     answerId: uint32 - function id of result callback.
-Callback function should have two input parameters: "result" of type bool and "obj" of type <structName>.
+Callback function should have two input parameters: "result" of type bool and "obj" of type <StructName>.

-    json: string - json string
+    json: string - json utf8 string.

-    structName: string - the name of the structure into which json will be deserialized

 returns:

-     result: bool - result of operation
+     result: bool - result of operation:
-				true - operation succeeded
+        true - operation succeeded;
-				false - operation failed
+        false - operation failed.

-     obj: <structName> - structure of type structName
+     obj: <StructName> - deserialised json into structure of type <StructName>

->Note: type of obj parameter is set by structName input parameter.
-And input parameters of answerId function should have two input parameters: "result" of type bool and "obj" of type structName.
+> Note: type of obj parameter is set by `StructName` input parameter.
+And input parameters of answerId function should have two input parameters: "result" of type bool and "obj" of type `StructName`.

 ## Declaration in Solidity

 ```jsx